[1] Statement on Authorship Practices

 On the lensing impact on cosmic relics & tensions

-My Contribution: I performed the MCMC analysis and realized all plots and tables.
+My Contribution: I proposed the project.
+I performed the MCMC analysis and realized all plots and tables.
 I contributed to the paper writing.

 Tracking the Multifield Dynamics with Cosmological Data: A Monte Carlo approach

-My Contribution: I contributed to the theory code, interfaced it with Boltzmann integrator codes, and developed the sampler and the data analysis pipeline.
+My Contribution: I proposed the project and conceptualized the approach to implement it.
+I contributed to the theory code, interfaced it with Boltzmann integrator codes, and developed the sampler and the data analysis pipeline.
 I contributed to the paper writing.

 CMB Anomalies and the Hubble Tension